netscaler/netscaler-k8s-ingress-controller/docs/support-matrix.md

 # Supported platforms and deployments

-This topic provides details about various Kubernetes platforms, deployment topologies, features, and CNIs supported in Cloud-Native deployments that include Netscaler and Citrix ingress controller.
+This topic provides details about various Kubernetes platforms, deployment topologies, features, and CNIs supported in Cloud-Native deployments that include Netscaler and Netscaler ingress controller.

 ## Kubernetes platforms

-Citrix ingress controller is supported on the following platforms:
+Netscaler ingress controller is supported on the following platforms:

 -  Kubernetes v1.10 (and later) on bare metal or self-hosted on public clouds such as, AWS, GCP, or Azure.
 -  Google Kubernetes Engine (GKE)